jorkey/service-lifecycle-platform/readme.md

 ## Dashboard

-The _Dashboard_ page is intended for operational control of _update-services_.
+The _Dashboard_ page is intended for operational control of _SLP_.
-With its, you can see how _update-services_ lives, quickly find possible problems, rollback installed versions.
+With its, you can see how _SLP_ lives, quickly find possible problems, rollback installed versions.

 Panels are used to display information from different angles.